StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 9
+a mellow piano melody, followed by sustained cello melody. sad, emotional and passionate. a mellow piano melody, followed by sustained strings melody. sad, emotional and melancholic.

 [Go to Prompt 1](#prompt1)

 ![Bass 9 Waveform](iterations1/bass_9_waveform_spectrogram.png)